SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-field-customizer.md

 - **loadSPFX=true** ensures that the SharePoint Framework is loaded on the page.
 For performance reasons, the framework is not normally loaded unless at least one extension is registered.
 Because no components are registered yet, we must explicitly load the framework.
 - **debugManifestsFile** specifies that you want to load SPFx components that are locally served.
 The loader only looks for components in the App Catalog (for your deployed solution) and the SharePoint manifest server (for the system libraries).
 - **fieldCustomizers** indicates which fields in your list should have their rendering controlled by the Field Customizer.
 The ID parameter specifies the GUID of the extension that should be used to control the rendering of the field.
-The properties parameter is an optional text string containing a JSON object that will be deserialized into `this.properties` for your extension.
+The properties parameter is an optional text string containing a JSON object that is deserialized into `this.properties` for your extension.
     - **Key**: Use the internal name of the field as the key.
     - **Id**: The GUID of the Field Customizer extension associated with this field.
     - **Properties**: The property values defined in the extension.
 In this example, `sampleText` is a property defined by the extension.